Post-Montgomery Playbook

 • × Onboarding ≠ monitoring.
 A carrier that was safe 6 months ago may not be safe today.
 Scores change monthly.
 One bad inspection spikes a percentile for 24 months.

 • × Checking ≠ documenting.
 Your ops team might glance at SAFER before booking.
-But can you produce a timestamped record of that check 3 years later in discovery?
+Can you produce a timestamped record of that check 3 years later in discovery?
 If not, it didn't happen.

 The fix: automated, documented, defensible